-6. Can I speak to a graduate or student?
+6. Can I speak to a medical school graduate or student?

 “They’ve been there.
 They’ve lived it.
 They’ve breathed it,” Ballesteros says.
-“Sometimes, hearing about it from somebody who’s been through the program helps.”
+“Sometimes, hearing about it from somebody who’s been through the medical school program helps.”

 7. What is it like living in Grenada?

-If visiting isn’t feasible, check out the virtual tour.
-Accepted students have even more options outside of visiting Grenada.
+Accepted students have even more options outside of seeing Grenada.
 They can attend social events and join specific Facebook groups.

-8. How can I pay for my education?
+8. How can I pay for my medical school education?

 Lastly, it’s worth remembering the long-term value of your education.
 The cost of tuition encompasses more than classroom instruction and access to labs.

 “We are approved for US Department of Education loans for the four-year MD program.”